Skip to Content

 While the container doesn't really matter, I like to put it in something sturdy with a lid.
 You can choose a box or a bag depending on your needs.
 I also really like placing the emergency kit in the hidden storage space in my minivan if possible, but it's a little bit harder to get to the items in there because there's always something in the way.
 My plastic tote is bigger than a shoebox size, but not too big.
 It fits in the back of my van or in between the seats underneath baby's car seat.

-Baby Emergency Car Kit inside view
+Baby Emergency Car Kit with extra baby supplies inside a trunk

 Stock up and Pamper Yourself or a Friend